 How does it work?

-Micro-needling produces micro-sized channels in the skin.
-In response to these newly created channels, the body immediately begins a process of regeneration to produce new, healthy skin.
+Microneedling produces micro-sized channels in the skin.
+The body’s response is to immediately begin the process of regeneration to produce new, healthy skin.
+It can be combined with PRP (Platelet Rich Plasma) in order to achieve even greater benefits.

 How many treatments are performed?

-As with other fractionated resurfacing procedures, usually a series of 6 sessions – at intervals of 1 month – is recommended, but this can be customized depending upon your particular concerns and needs.
+As with other fractionated resurfacing procedures, usually a series of 4-6 sessions – at intervals of 1 month – is recommended, but this can be customized depending upon your particular concerns and needs.
+For anti-aging maintenance, treatments are recommended once every 4-6 months.

 When can I resume normal activities?